orangejuice/blog/data/activity/book-中国人的德行-2014/record.en.md

 ---
-title: The Morality of the Chinese
+title: The Virtues of the Chinese
-slug: the-morality-of-the-chinese
 category: book
 status: todo
 rating: 0